MobileID-Strong-Authentication/mobileid-client-java/docs/use-the-client-via-cli.md

     -receipt                                            - For sign operation.
 Send a receipt after the signature is acquired successfully

     -geofencing                                         - For sign operation.
 Request additional geofencing data

+    -app2app="myapp://example"                          - For sign operation (async only).
+Request App2App service which allows an Application Provider to automatically switch from their App to the Mobile ID App (and the Mobile ID App to automatically switch back to the originating App)

     -validate                                           - For sign operation.
 Validate the signature once it is successfully acquired